Our conscience as a manufacturer

 The market in every sector has been polarized into high- and low-end products lately.
 For example, in the fashion industry, LVMH (Louis Vuitton) and UNIQLO lead the market.
 The situation is the same in the furniture industry.
 Super-luxury Italian brands and IKEA predominate, while we, a brand in the middle-high range, are facing an uphill battle in the shrinking market.
-Should we raise our price range and try to enter the super-luxury market in order to survive?
+Should we raise our price range and try to enter the super-luxury market in order to survive, aside from whether it’s possible or not?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.